 Fold the wheelchair per the manufacturer’s instructions.
 If caregivers are helping you, they may load the chair into the back seat or trunk of the car.

 Helping a patient transfer can be hard on your back.
 To reduce the risk of a back injury, remember to do the following:

 Organize the steps in your mind before you move.

-Explain the steps of the move and ask the patient when he or she is ready to move.
+Explain the steps of the move and ask the person when they are ready to move.

 Keep your knees bent and your back straight.

-You may use a gait belt to provide a firm hold, rather than clasping your hands behind the patient’s back.
+You may use a gait belt to provide a firm hold, rather than clasping your hands behind the person’s back.

 Get help when you need it.

 Ask to practice first with supervision from a healthcare provider.